jwhogg/youtube_to_summary/README.md

 # youtube_to_summary
-Pipeline to generate summaries of youtube videos, using Whisper for transcription, and BART for summarisation.
+Pipeline to generate summaries of youtube videos, using [Whisper-Small](https://huggingface.co/openai/whisper-small) for transcription, and BART for summarisation.